hidesoon/latex-for-publication/README.md

 I encourage more people to use LaTex, especially for ones who need to write report regularly.

-Here is a very brief guide of how to learn, use, and collaborate with LaTeX if you are very new to LaTex.
+Here is a very brief guide of how to learn, use, and collaborate with LaTeX if you are very new to LaTeX.

 ## What is LaTex?